NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/13-azure-ai-studio.md

 ### Summary

-In this exercise, you’ve explored Azure AI Foundry and seen how to create projects and explore Azure AI Services and Azure OpenAI models in the Azure AI Foundry portal.
+In this exercise, you’ve explored Microsoft Foundry and seen how to create projects and explore Azure AI Services and Azure OpenAI models in the Microsoft Foundry portal.

 ### Review